 8: Safely shut down the board

-When you're done, you should shut down the board as follows:
+You should shut down the Dev Board Mini as follows:

-- Ensure the board is connected to power through the USB power port.
+- Be sure the board is connected to power through the USB power port (see figure 1).

 - Either press the board power button or run